 The fact is, the probability of drawing a black marble from either urn is identical.

 To verify this for yourself, just simplify the example.

 Instead of 100 marbles, imagine there are only 2.
 In the known urn, there is 1 black and 1 white.
 In the unknown urn, one-third of the time you’d be picking out of an urn with 2 black marbles.
 Another third of the time, 2 white marbles.
 And another third of the time, the urn has 1 of each.

 When you sum these probabilities up, you see that the chance of picking a black marble in the second urn is identical to picking one from the first urn: 50%.

 If people were perfectly rational, we wouldn’t have a preference for either urn, so about half would pick the first urn and the other half would pick the second.
 You might also think that when the experimenters explained this to the subjects, many would pick the second urn or have no preference.

 What Ellsberg found instead is that a significant number of people who had the paradox explained to them still strongly preferred the first urn!

 The takeaway?
-People exhibit strong risk aversion, meaning they have an inherent preference for the known over the unknown.
+People exhibit strong aversion to ambiguity and uncertainty, meaning they have an inherent preference for the known over the unknown.

 The Ellsberg Paradox has a number of implications for you as you move on your journey towards an agile lifestyle: